 This theory is unsuccessful in explaining the radiation of electromagnetic waves into space in radio communications.

-It cannot be used to analyse or design a complete communication system.
+It cannot be used to analyze or design a complete communication system.
 Example: Radio Communication System.

-This theory has following advantages in comparison to circuit theory:
+This theory has the following advantages in comparison to circuit theory: